nicoespeon/understandlegacycode.com/content/blog/avoid-rewriting-a-legacy-system-from-scratch-by-strangling-it/index.md

 Sometimes, code is **risky to change** and **expensive to refactor**.

-In such situation, a seemingly good idea would be to rewrite it.
+In such a situation, a seemingly good idea would be to rewrite it.

 _From scratch._